There are no up-coming events

 Volunteering Project Management Professional PDUs can be earned as part of Category E: Volunteer Service.
 Category E, along with Category D (Creating New Project Knowledge) and Category F (Working as a Professional in Project Management), comprise the Giving Back To The Profession Categories.
 You can earn PDUs in Category E (Volunteer Service) by providing volunteer, non-compensated project management, and many others.

-Speakers for our Chapter's Events
+Speakers for PMI Ghana Chapter's Events

-Our PMI Chapter welcomes proposals from passionate speakers interested in sharing their experiences, knowledge and expertise on such topics as general business and strategy, leadership, project management, and technical or industry-specific specialties.
+PMI Ghana Chapter welcomes proposals from passionate speakers interested in sharing their experiences, knowledge and expertise on such topics as general business and strategy, leadership, project management, and technical or industry-specific specialties.
 Our Professional Development events provide professional development units (PDUs) of educational information necessary for those attendees maintaining certification designations.
 Speakers are also eligible to claim PDUs for their creation and delivery of the presentation material.